ZHzhang01/ZHzhang01.github.io/_pages/about.md

 ## Research Statement

-He is an interdisciplinary researcher centered on **causal inference**, with research interests spanning **experimental design**, **online learning**, **social networks**, and **partial identification**.
-His work focuses on understanding and constructing the fundamental components of causal learning systems, aiming to address the following key questions:
+**To understand and articulate the core theoretical structure of causal learning systems, the long-term goals of the lab center on the following three foundational questions:**

-1. **In observational studies**, how can we uncover the transmission mechanisms among model assumptions, observed data, and identifiable boundaries?
+In observational studies: How can we systematically characterize the transmission mechanism linking model assumptions, observed data, and identification boundaries, thereby revealing how different causal assumptions fundamentally shape identifiability?

-2. **In experimental design**, how can we characterize the performance limits arising from the interaction between scenario-specific features, algorithmic design, and estimator structure?
+In experimental design and inference: How can we quantitatively describe the performance limits governing the interplay among application-specific characteristics, design and algorithmic structures, and statistical efficiency, and develop design and inference frameworks that achieve optimal (or near-optimal) performance?

-3. **In online learning and decision-making**, how can we elucidate the mathematical foundations underlying the diverse optimization objectives across machine learning, economics, and statistical inference, such as regret and statistical power?
+In online learning and decision-making: How can we mathematically unify the optimization objectives arising in machine learning, economic decision-making, and statistical inference, and reveal their intrinsic compatibilities, tensions, and optimal attainable frontiers?

-His long-term goal is to promote a **unified integration of causal inference and machine learning systems**, approached from two complementary directions:

-- On the one hand, to advance causal system design from other fields' perspective, including:
-  *(i) relaxed input assumptions; (ii) more efficient estimation structures; (iii) output forms with broader generalization*;

-- On the other hand, to explore how causal thinking can contribute back to foundational disciplines such as:
-  social network analysis, game-theoretic modeling, and optimization algorithm design,
-  further supporting decision-making in practical applications like **recommendation systems, dispatching mechanisms, and market intervention strategies**.

-His [representative research works](https://scholar.google.com/citations?hl=zh-CN&user=YVXrszoAAAAJ&view_op=list_works&sortby=pubdate) aim to establish a closed-loop paradigm of *“identification–estimation–policy optimization”*, seeking a unified modeling pathway for *“assumptions–structures–inference objectives”*, and promoting the integration of causal learning theory and real-world applications.
+**To address these questions, the lab follows a research trajectory that proceeds from theory to methodology and from methodology to practice:**

+Starting from violations of classical assumptions to construct more general causal inference frameworks, including weakened identification conditions, partial identification boundaries, and optimal-transport-based geometric characterizations;

+Integrating these foundational structures with modern statistical and machine-learning techniques to develop more efficient, stable, and scalable methods for identification and estimation—for example, optimal transport, proxy and negative-control methods, conformal prediction, and minimax optimization;

+Extending theory and methodology to settings with realistic constraints, such as complex input/output structures, limited sample regimes, and dynamic or partially observed network environments;

+Ultimately building a causal inference ecosystem capable of effectively transferring to real-world applications, including social network analysis, game-theoretic environments, and optimization-driven decision-making, with deployment in recommendation systems, dispatch mechanisms, market interventions, and large-model behavioral analysis.

+In this progression,

+(1) targets more flexible structural assumptions at the input level,

+(2) focuses on precise and efficient identification–estimation mechanisms at the algorithmic level, and

+(3)–(4) address complex, realistic decision and inference tasks at the output level.

+**To advance this agenda, the lab is currently pursuing three concrete research directions:**

+Online experimental design and inference under network interference;

+Optimal transport and geometric structures in causal inference;

+Causal inference methodologies tailored to industrial and real-world constraints.

 Open to discussions and collaborations at any time.
 You can send him an email or add his [WeChat](https://raw.githubusercontent.com/ZHzhang01/ZHzhang01.github.io/master/images/wechat_617.png).